lectron/kosmos/README.md

   - [ ] Deny a teleport request: /tpdeny
   - [ ] If world is whitelisted and you are not in that world's whitelist, don't teleport
   - [ ] If you are banned from that world, don't teleport
-- [ ] Teleport to a world
+- [x] Teleport to a world
-  - [ ] Teleport yourself to any world of any player
+  - [x] Teleport yourself to any world of any player
-  - [ ] Command: /server {username}
+  - [x] Command: /world {username}
-  - [ ] If world is whitelisted and you are not in that world's whitelist, don't teleport
+  - [x] If world is whitelisted and you are not in that world's whitelist, don't teleport
-  - [ ] If you are banned from that world, don't telepor-  [ ] Teleport to a player
+  - [x] If you are banned from that world, don't teleport
+- [ ] Teleport to a player
   - [ ] Teleport to any player
   - [ ] Send teleport request so you can teleport to the other player: /tpa {username}
   - [ ] Send teleport request so the other player teleport to you: /tpahere {username}